gatwirival/factorialandfibb/README.md

     Otherwise, it multiplies the number by the factorial of the number minus one.

-- Output: It prints the factorial and the time taken (in nanoseconds).
+- Output: It prints the factorial and the time taken (nanoseconds).

   ## Output
 ![Screenshot from 2025-02-22 09-39-09](https://github.com/user-attachments/assets/218f7bd1-9624-406f-af71-e1d49f3a7397)